 - Appreciation of and commitment to:

-o Restorative principles and values
+- Restorative justice practices, principles and values

-o Conflict resolution principles & values
+- Conflict resolution principles & values

-o Being culturally responsive
+- Being culturally responsive

 - Technological proficiency and experience using organizational software and online directories (Microsoft Office, online meeting applications, Google Suite and more)

-- Detail-oriented, ability to work independently with strong initiative while also performing well in a team environment
+- Detail-oriented, ability to work independently with strong initiative while also performing well in a team environment.

 - Creative and proactive willingness to build, innovate and work collaboratively with diverse stakeholders

 - Comfortable with continuous improvement and tracking multiple deadlines, programs and staff needs